Tropical Storm Gabrielle weakens to depression over Puerto Rico

-SAN JUAN (Reuters) - Tropical Storm Gabrielle weakened to a tropical depression on Thursday as it moved over Puerto Rico toward the Dominican Republic.
+SAN JUAN, Sept 5 (Reuters) - Tropical Storm Gabrielle weakened to a tropical depression on Thursday as it moved over Puerto Rico toward the Dominican Republic.

-The storm disintegrated into a mass of thunderstorms and its sustained winds fell to 35 miles per hour, the U.S. National Hurricane Center said in its 11 a.m.
+The storm disintegrated into a mass of thunderstorms and its sustained winds fell to 35 miles per hour (55 kph), the U.S. National Hurricane Center said in its 11 a.m.
 (1500 GMT) advisory.

-The storm was located about 80 miles south-southeast of Punta Cana, Dominican Republic.
+The storm was located about 80 miles (125 km) south-southeast of Punta Cana, Dominican Republic.
 Forecasters said it was not expected to regain strength and will likely degenerate into a remnant of low pressure.

-The storm system was expected to dump between 2 to 4 inches of rain across Puerto Rico and possibly up to 8 inches in the central, mountainous region of the island, the hurricane center said.
+The storm system was expected to dump between 2 to 4 inches (5 to 10 cm) of rain across Puerto Rico and possibly up to 8 inches (20 cm) in the central, mountainous region of the island, the hurricane center said.

 “These rains could cause dangerous flash floods and mud slides,” the center warned.